 - Little bluestem turns reddish to bronzy orange and is adorned with fluffy silvery seeds

 - Autumn color of flowering spurge is orangish-red and quite showy

 - Although some leaves started to turn color in August, more turn during the month

 - Red and orange: (especially in sunny areas) sumac, woodbine, gray, red osier, and pagoda dogwoods, poison-ivy, viburnums, red and sugar maples

 - Yellow: black and honey locust, butternut, walnut, basswood, ash, birch, box elder, aspen, sugar maple

 - Brown: inner needles of white pine and arborvitae turn brown and fall

-- Look for puffballs, shaggy mane, meadow, bolete, russula, chanterelle, fairy ring and other marasmius, stinkhorn, bird’s nest fungi, earth star, suphur polyporus, bitter panellus (all parts glow in the dark), coral fungus and more
+- Look for puffballs, shaggy mane, meadow, bolete, russula, chanterelle, fairy ring and other marasmius, stinkhorn, bird’s nest fungi, earth star, suphur polyporus, bitter panellus and jack-o-lantern (both glow in the dark), coral fungus and more

 - Salamanders leave ponds and migrate to woodlands during warm moist nights usually in mid-September (they will spend the winter in the woodlands)